royalt1234/Darey.io-PBL/Project-11.md

 1. Using the same server used for Jenkins as our ansible server, update the name to Jenkins-Ansible.

-2. Created a new repo called ansible-config-mgt.
+2. Create a new repo called ansible-config-mgt

 ![](./images/p11/ScreenShot_5_7_2022_3_22_14_PM.png)